Mastery Learning

 Synopsis

 Mastery Learning is an instructional strategy built on the premise that each student must demonstrate a high level of competence and confidence with prerequisite topics before moving to more advanced topics.
 With Mastery Learning, responsibility for student failure is laid mainly at the feet of the teacher, and so strategies and pace are adjusted to suit the learner until the required level of mastery is met.
-Influential precursors and associated constructs include:
+Associated constructs and discourses include:

 • Mastery Orientation – an attitude associated with Mastery Learning, typically involving optimism, perseverance, and taking responsibility for one’s own learning